Last Updated: 2/21/19

 The project is now in the scoping phase of work.
 This phase of work includes additional public and stakeholder engagement, existing conditions analysis, traffic impact assessment, and 30% design documents.
 Scoping work kicked-off in January 2019 with a survey conducted in 2018.
 This phase of the project is anticipated to last approximately 8 months.

-Click the button below to view and add comments on what you’d like to see addressed on each corridor via our online public comment portal.
+Click the button below to view comments on each corridor via our online public comment portal.

 [Click to Enlarge]